sharma-vishalkumar/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first repositary
+This is my first Git repositary
+Author-vishal sharma